 1. Use High-Quality Audio Tracks

-As always, if you're looking for high-quality Audio for your project, the Asset Store likely got what you need:
+If you're looking for high-quality Audio for your project, check these Audio Assets.

 2. Pay Attention to Sound Spatialization

-When developing a game, you have to decide whether the sounds will be 2D or 3D, or a mix of both.
+When developing a game, it's important to decide whether the sounds will be 2D or 3D, or a mix of both.

 By mastering the 2D and 3D audio concepts you'll be able to effectively implement any type of audio in your game and make it sound natural and fitting to a specific setting.